dog-broad/OS_Notes/DAA_Saq.md

 ## **Write short notes on Hamiltonian cycles?**
 A Hamiltonian cycle is a path in a graph that visits every vertex exactly once, returning to the starting vertex.
 It's a fundamental problem in graph theory and has applications in optimization and network design.
 Unlike the simpler problem of finding a Hamiltonian path, finding Hamiltonian cycles is NP-complete, implying that no efficient algorithm exists for large graphs.

+## **What are implicit and explicit constraints?**
+Implicit constraints are restrictions on problem solutions that are not explicitly stated but are inherent in the problem context.
+Explicit constraints are directly specified limitations that solutions must adhere to, often provided as part of the problem statement.

+## **Explain the concepts of live node, e-node, successor, and dead node.**
+- Live Node: A node in a search tree that hasn't been expanded yet.
+- E-node (Epsilon-node): A node in the search tree that satisfies the desired properties.
+- Successor: A node generated from another node by applying an operator.
+- Dead Node: A node that doesn't satisfy the desired properties and can be pruned.

 # Unit 5